-- (a) submit a notice to the department of intent to operate as an educational improvement organization prior to accepting donations; - (b) complete an annual fiscal review of its accounts by an independent certified public accountant within 120 days after the close of the calendar year that discloses for each of the 3 most recently completed calendar years: - (i) the total number and dollar value of individual and corporate contributions; - (ii) the total number and dollar value of grants obligated to eligible public schools and a description of each school's program; - (iii) the total number and dollar value of grants awarded to eligible public schools and a description of the programs funded; and - (iv) the cost of the annual fiscal review; - (c) submit the annual fiscal review report provided for in this section to the department within 150 days of the close of the calendar year. - (2) The department shall provide written notice to an educational improvement organization that fails to submit the annual fiscal review report required by this section, and the organization has 30 days from receipt of the notice to submit the report. - (3) An educational improvement organization that fails to satisfy the conditions of this section is subject to termination as provided in [section 12].
+(a) submit a notice to the department of its intent to operate as an educational improvement organization prior to accepting donations;

+- (b) complete an annual fiscal review of its accounts by an independent certified public accountant within 120 days after the close of the calendar year that discloses for each of the 3 most recently completed calendar years: - (i) the total number and dollar value of individual and corporate contributions that were designated as innovative education donations; - (ii) the total number and dollar value of innovative education grants obligated to eligible public schools and a description of each school's program; - (iii) the total number and dollar value of innovative education grants awarded to eligible public schools and a description of the programs funded; and - (iv) the cost of the annual fiscal review; - (c) submit the annual fiscal review report provided for in this section to the department within 150 days of the close of the calendar year. - (2) The department shall provide written notice to an educational improvement organization that fails to submit the annual fiscal review report required by this section, and the organization has 30 days from receipt of the notice to submit the report. - (3) An educational improvement organization that fails to satisfy the conditions of this section is subject to termination as provided in [section 12].